raspberrypilearning/infrared-bird-box/WORKSHEET.md

 Press `Ctrl + C` when you want to exit.

 The Raspberry Pi NoIR camera has a lens that can rotate to adjust the focus; however, it's sold as a fixed focus camera.
 The camera actually ships with three blobs of glue to hold the rotatable lens in place.
-Look at the image below; the letters *A*, *B- and *C- mark the location of the glue:
+Look at the image below; the letters *A*, *B* and *C* mark the location of the glue:

 ![](images/pi-noir-glue.jpg)